-At Mercer, innovation involves collaboration – working together to create new ideas and solutions for the use of our products and increasing our sustainability efforts, not just for Mercer but for the industry as a whole.
+We know that innovation involves collaboration – working together to create new ideas and solutions for the use of our products and increasing our sustainability efforts, not just for Mercer but for the industry as a whole.

-This too is an area where the Mercer leadership team holds great interest and reflective of the positions we hold in order to learn and share input:
+This too is an area where the Mercer leadership team holds great interest and is reflective of the positions we hold in order to learn and share input:

 At our Fibre Centre at Mercer Stendal, along with our team’s technical expertise and practical experience, innovation is used to support paper manufacturers in fully exploring the potential of fibres in their manufacturing processes.
 A key focus in this support comes from the strategic collaboration with customers, external partners, and research institutes and universities.